All Episodes

 They got nothing.

-They depended on the government, and where are they?
+They depended on the government.

 Nowhere.

-They they're no further ahead than they were before they took the so-called stimulus job.
+They're no further ahead than they were before they took the so-called stimulus job.

 Obama is not trying to help people.

-So now he's got a whole bunch of people just waiting on the next handout.
+So now he's got a whole bunch of people just waiting on the next handout or waiting on the next jobs training bill or something else from Obama's stash.

 And then there's this story for the Los Angeles Times.

-They got- I guess they're running a continuing series at the LA Times called America Out of Work.
+I guess they're running a continuing series at the LA Times called America Out of Work.

 How dare they?

-The recession ended over a year ago, and they've got an ongoing series called America out of work.
+The recession ended over a year ago, and they've got an ongoing series called America Out of Work.

 Kind of like America held hostage.

-America out of work.
+America Out of Work.

 Automation is increasingly reducing U.S. workforces.